kn-92/form-challenge/README.md

 npm version - 9.6.2
 node version - 16.13.2

+The app is a form which is sending POST request with data to a server and displays errors component if there is any error with communication with api.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).